-Cashmere is a sought after and expensive material, often used in high end clothing and textile products.
-Read on and you will understand why cashmere has earned its reputation as a luxury material and its premium price point, as well as why cashmere is the material of choice for Jet&Bo travel accessories.
+Cashmere is a sought after and expensive material, often used in high-end clothing and textile products.
+It has a combination of unique properties that have earned cashmere its reputation as a luxury material and justify its premium price.
+These properties are why cashmere is the material of choice for Jet&Bo travel accessories.

-Cashmere is known for it’s softness producing a luxury feel.
-Cashmere is from the soft fleecy under layer of a cashmere goats coat.
+Cashmere is known for its softness, producing a luxury feel.
+Cashmere is from the soft fleecy underlayer of a cashmere goat.
 These fibers are of an extremely fine diameter (less than 19 microns, comparatively a human hair is 60 - 120 microns) which is why cashmere feels so soft.
-In addition, cashmere is a high loft fiber (air within the fiber) which translates into a plush, luxurious fabric with a silky feel.
-When properly cared for, cashmere actually gets softer with age.
+Also, cashmere is a high loft fiber (air within the fiber) which translates into a plush, luxurious fabric with a silky feel.
+When properly cared for, cashmere gets softer with age.

-Cashmere is up to 3 times more insulating that regular sheep’s wool, providing superior insulation.
+Cashmere is up to 8 times more insulating than regular sheep’s wool, providing superior insulation.
 This is due to the harsh climate the cashmere goats live in, with extreme cold weather conditions.

 Cashmere is a lightweight fabric in comparison to the warmth it offers.
 Cashmere clothing is never bulky, which makes it easy to travel with – it won’t take up too much space in your suitcase.

 Cashmere doesn’t wrinkle, making it an ideal fabric for travel clothing when you won’t always have an iron on hand.

 Cashmere drapes beautifully, and due to its lightweight nature and resistance to wrinkles, it’s a fabric that always looks elegant and flattering.

 Cashmere keeps you warm without adding bulk and has natural stretch, so you can move easily while wearing it.